[This blog was originally posted on November 22, 2021 and has been updated to showcase new examples]

 What Are Follow up Emails?

 As is pretty evident by the name, follow up emails are those that businesses send to their customers or subscribers in response to their activities and actions.
 This could either be a single email or an entire sequence.
 Follow up emails serve a variety of purposes- they gather information, foster trust, establish your credibility, and drive conversions.
-Bottom line, the key objective behind sending a follow up email to client is to generate business.
+Bottom line, the key objective behind sending an effective follow up email to clients is to generate business.
 In the process of checking in with their customers, brands actually attempt to unearth information that helps them resolve existing hurdles or learn new insights that could be implemented in their operations going forward.

 All of this makes follow up emails pretty handy, right?
 Unfortunately, too many organizations out there completely miss the trick when it comes to crafting winning, action-inciting follow up emails.
 Often, follow up emails end up being too aggressive, repetitive, or just plain ineffective.
 They fail to provide the subscribers with immediate value, as a result of which they’re unable to capture their attention.
 And if a follow up email is going unread or unnoticed, then, well, you might as well kiss the chances of that particular product or service getting sold goodbye.
 People receive jillions of emails on a daily basis, and you can’t really blame them for looking past yours, should it happen to be as uninventive and redundant as the rest.`